 - Paid help, if any

-This page has a basic list of everything you can claim as business expenses if you want to make a living as a freelance writer.
+This page has a list of things you can claim as business expenses.
 Some notable ones include rent (if you work from home), insurance, writing tools, website, and hardware (like printers, etc.).
 Note: this is not tax advice – please ask a tax professional!

 How did I personally start freelance writing in Malaysia?

-I’m not saying this is the correct way, and it’s probably not the most efficient way either, but this brought me here to this stage, in the span of roughly a year.
-They are by chronological order.
+I’m not saying this is the correct way, and it’s probably not the most efficient way either, but this was how I established myself as a freelance writer in the span of roughly a year.
+They are in chronological order.

 - I joined freelancing platforms.
 Was on Upwork for a few months.
 Cashed out ~USD500 for various work.

 - Applied for as many writing jobs as I can.
-From the job boards I mentioned.
+From the freelancing platforms and job boards I mentioned.
 I learn how to sell myself better from this step.

 - Accepted full-time remote work which allows for extra time to freelance.
 I like stability, so I like having a steady income stream.
 It helps to counter the times of the year when work is scarce.